rymiel/advent-of-code/README.md

 # Advent of code

+This repo contains my solutions to [Advent of Code](https://adventofcode.com/) and [MITS advent calendar](https://kood.mits.ee/).
 Each year is a separate directory.

 ## Crystal